sourcegraph/handbook/content/ce/customer-support-onboarding.md

 * Follow through on your plan to complete the playbook(s) you committed to do Note: more on this soon.
 * Get ready to contribute to product documentation by following [these steps](https://about.sourcegraph.com/handbook/product/onboarding#get-ready-to-contribute-to-the-docs) (though hold-off on purchasing anything to make gifs until we know we have a need for that)
 * Add or substantially update at least one section to our official product documentation
+* Purchase the book [Leader's Guide to Unconscious Bias](https://www.franklincovey.com/unconscious-bias-book/) by Pamela Fuller in preparation for values training 2
+* Start attending values training 1-3 sessions (invite sent by Virginia)